What is Capsular Contracture Surgery?

 - Mastopexy – to reshape the breast (with or without a new implant)

-Find information on breast implant removal surgeries or contact my receptionist for more information about me and my practice.
+Contact my receptionist for more information about me and my practice.